Changissnz/nu_merchant_principal/README.md

 timely in its communication.
-In the example, the alert system is the default of sending out the alert immediately after the first attempt made by the adversary, in their search of a variable that they mistook the deceptive as the executive.
+In the example, the alert system is the default of sending out the alert immediately after the first attempt made by the adversary, in their search of a variable that they mistook the deceptive for the executive.
 From the perspective of the group, each variable involved in the adversary's vulnerability exploit should have deceptive members completely distinct from executive